Unsupervised Domain Adaptation Using Approximate Label Matching: Approximate Label Matching (ALM)

-These ideas can be implemented using a neural network.
-Specifically, we make each $f_i$ a neural network of arbitrary architecture, and then use it to learn $\phi_i$.
-As a reminder, by the time we are solving for $\phi_i$, $f_i$ and $g$ have already been trained and are fixed.
-To find $\phi_i$ for source $i$, we simply take the already-trained $f_i$ neural network and add one or more additional layers before its existing input layer.
+We implement the ALM functions using neural networks.
+Specifically, we let $f_s$ be a neural network of arbitrary architecture, and we then use this network to estimate $\phi_s$.
+When solving for $\phi_s$, $f_s$ and $\hat{Y}^\star$ have already been approximated and are fixed.
+The transformation $\phi_s$ is represented by adding additional network layers before the existing input layer of the already-trained $f_s$ network.
+We further add a discriminator $D_s$ to the output of $\phi_s$, which, as described earlier, is iteratively trained to distinguish between source samples and transformed target samples.

-These additional layers are connected to $f_i$ by linear neurons and represent $\phi_i$.
-When training this aggregate network, we use $g(x_j^t)$ as labels on $x_j^t$ for back-propagation, and we do not update any of the weights in the layers corresponding to $f_i$.
-This implementation is convenient because it allows us to easily optimize (2) even though $\phi_i$ is nested in $f_i$.
+When training this aggregate network, we use $\hat{Y}^\star$ as labels on $X^\star$ for backpropagation with a mean squared error criterion, and we do not update any of the weights in the layers corresponding to $f_s$.
+The compositionality of backpropagation allows us to easily solve Eqn.~(\ref{eq2}) even though $\phi_s$ is nested within $f_s$.

-It is worth mentioning that this same basic method can be used even when we are interested in transformations of a particular class.
-For example, to constrain $\phi_i$ to the space of rotation matrices, we have been able to leverage a solution to Wahba's problem \cite{wahba} at every iteration of back propagation.